olesk75/SparkLED/SparkCore/README.md

     animations.

-    For this program to do anything useful, it must be paired with a client - in this case "SuperLED" - a python client that feeds this program with data.
+    For this program to do anything useful, it must be paired with a client - in this case "SparkLED" - a python client that feeds this program with data.

     The IP-adress of the Spark Core, can be found manually using curl as follows: curl "https://api.spark.io/v1/devices/ DEVICEID /localIP?access_token= ACCESS TOKEN"